 - a.
 A copy of all Reservation/Binding Agreements, an original of the Carryover Agreement, and copies of all IRS Form 8609s, completed and issued to all (including tax exempt) projects selected since February 28 of the preceding calendar year - b.
-A completed tax credit application form (Multifamily Workbook) for each development receiving an allocation through a reservation, carryover, or issuance of 8609 for tax credits issued from volume cap and through tax-exempt bonds - A completed IRS Form 8610 Schedule A for each development receiving a carryover allocation - d.
-A Suballocator Compliance Activity Report containing the results of inspection activity conducted during each monitoring year with copies of any forms 8823 filed with theIRS - e.
-Any other information requested by Minnesota Housing necessary to meet federal and state reporting purposes - Suballocators are responsible for the monitoring of tax credit projects for the term of the Declaration of Land Use Restrictive Covenants, in accordance with 42(m)(1)(B)(iii) (see Article 11) to ensure compliance with applicable federal, state and local requirements.
+A completed tax credit application form (Multifamily Workbook) for each development receiving an allocation through a reservation, carryover, or issuance of 8609 for tax credits issued from volume cap and in connection with tax exempt volume limited bonds - c.
+A completed IRS Form 8610 Schedule A for each development receiving a carryover allocation - d.
+A Suballocator Compliance Activity Report containing the results of inspection activity conducted during each monitoring year with copies of any forms 8823 filed with the IRS - e.
+Any other information requested by Minnesota Housing necessary to meet federal and state reporting purposes - 12.7 Suballocators are responsible for the monitoring of tax credit projects for the term of the Declaration of Land Use Restrictive Covenants, in accordance with 42(m)(1)(B)(iii) (see Article 11) to ensure compliance with applicable federal, state and local requirements.
 Compliance records must be available upon request to Minnesota Housing from the suballocator or its monitoring agent.
 Projects that receive tax credits from Minnesota Housing that are apportioned to a suballocating agency must incorporate Minnesota Housing restrictions that are a condition of the tax credit award (e.g., nonprofit set-aside, homeless households) - 12.8 Before January 31, suballocators will submit to Minnesota Housing compliance staff a comprehensive updated report listing all HTC projects awarded tax credits by the suballocator.
 Include the following items in the report: - a.
 Project name - b.
 Address - c.
 Building identification numbers - d.
 Ownership entity and tax identification number - e.
 Total number of residential units - f.
 Number of tax credit units - g.
 Year of allocation - h.
 Amount of tax credits awarded - i.
-Other information as needed
+Other information as needed submit a copy of their monitoring requirements, procedural manual and forms, and, if applicable, a copy of the monitoring contract with an outside vendor.

 In addition, suballocators will submit a list of the projects that have been in noncompliance, the year of noncompliance, inspection date and type of noncompliance, along with copies of the IRS Form 8823 and the report of noncompliance findings sent to the owner.
-Suballocators will also submit a copy of their monitoring requirements, procedural manual and forms, and, if
+Suballocators will also